tiancivalen/tiancivalen.github.io/_pages/teaching.md

 **Fundamentals of automatic control**
-for undergraduate students at College of Automobile and Traffic Engineering, Nanjing Forestry University
+for undergraduate students at the College of Automobile and Traffic Engineering, Nanjing Forestry University

 **MATLAB programming**
-for undergraduate students at College of Automobile and Traffic Engineering, Nanjing Forestry University
+for undergraduate students at the College of Automobile and Traffic Engineering, Nanjing Forestry University

 **Transportation operations research**
-for graduate students at College of Automobile and Traffic Engineering, Nanjing Forestry University
+for graduate students at the College of Automobile and Traffic Engineering, Nanjing Forestry University

 **Transportation systems analysis**
-for undergraduate students at College of Automobile and Traffic Engineering, Nanjing Forestry University
+for undergraduate students at the College of Automobile and Traffic Engineering, Nanjing Forestry University